warning Coming soon – PHH Mortgage is changing its name! right arrow

 • PHH may only use revised or corrected Loan Estimates when specific requirements are met

-For applicable loans in which a Loan Estimate has been issued and the loan proceeds to closing, the Seller must provide a final disclosure reflecting the actual terms of the transaction.
+For applicable loans in which a Loan Estimate has been issued and the loan proceeds to closing, the Client must provide a final disclosure reflecting the actual terms of the transaction.
 This final disclosure is called the Closing Disclosure.

 The disclosure is five pages long and may require the use of an addendum if there is more required information than a section of the form can accommodate.